Bingo Calls

 Although there’s an accepted set of terms which covers all 90 balls, you can find bingo call variations from country to country and even hall to hall.
 Our list includes the most popular UK bingo calls you’d encounter in most bingo halls today, despite many of them coming from across the pond.

-OJO’s favourite, Ghandi’s Breakfast (80), is both a play on his fasting (“ate nothing”) and because the numbers look like Ghandi from above, sat cross legged next to an empty plate.
-There’s something we didn’t know!
+Our favourite, Ghandi’s breakfast (80), is both a play on his fasting (ate nothing) and because the numbers look like Ghandi from above, sitting cross-legged next to an empty plate.
+Every day’s a school day!

 Some famous bingo number calls (Two Fat Ladies 88, Clickety Click 66) have been around so long they’re almost better known than bingo itself.
 But with fast-changing social attitudes, no call is guaranteed to live forever.